 In query initialization, a discovery originator (i.e. a cyber-entity) begins a discovery process by generating a query with the social networking service.
 Each query contains its GUID to distinguish it from other queries, hops-to-live count to determine discovery termination, and search criteria.
-Search criteria are described based on the OMG constraint language [21].
+Search criteria are described based on the OMG constraint language [24].
 Examples of search criteria are as follows:

-'''

 GUID=='sti3sdr98rd56fn...'

 serviceType=='HTTP/1.1' and serviceCost<150.0

-'''

-The query matching is performed when a cyber-entity receives a query from another cyber-entity.
-The social networking service examines if the received query's search criteria match a given cyber-entity.
+The query matching phase is performed when a query is initialized or a cyber-entity receives a query from another cyber-entity.
+The social networking service provides an evaluator object used to examine if the received query's search criteria match a given cyber-entity.
 If it does, a query hit is returned to the discovery originator.
 Otherwise, the query is forwarded to other cyber-entities.

-In query forwarding, queries are routed from cyberentity to cyber-entity through their relationships, seeking the cyber-entities that satisfy search criteria.
-Each cyberentity uses the social networking service to forward a query.
+In query forwarding, queries are routed from cyber-entity to cyber-entity through their relationships, seeking the cyber-entities that satisfy search criteria.
+Each cyber-entity uses the social networking service to forward a query.
 The service decrements the hops-to-live value in a received query, and if the value becomes zero, the query is discarded.
-Also, if the query forms a loop in its forwarding path, it is discarded.
-Otherwise, the query is forwarded to the relationship partners.
-The social networking service keeps a record of the query's GUID, the cyber-entity from which the query is received, and the cyber-entity to which the query is forwarded.
+It also examines if the query forms a loop in its forwarding path, and if it does, the query is discarded.
+Otherwise, the query is forwarded to the relationship partners of the cyber-entity that invoked the social networking service.
+The service keeps a record of the query's GUID, the cyber-entity from which the query is forwarded.